Geek-MD/HA_Daily_Counter/README.md

 ## 🔎 How It Works

-- The counter increases by 1 whenever **any** of the configured trigger entities enters its matching state.
+- The counter increases by 1 whenever the configured trigger entity enters its matching state.
 - Automatically resets to 0 every day at **00:00 local time**.
 - Remembers its value after Home Assistant restarts.
 - Visible as a **sensor entity** linked to a device for easy management.